Lawsuit over environmental fund leaves projects on hold

-Little Falls Mayor Greg Zylka felt relieved when he learned that his central Minnesota city would get millions of dollars to help pay for a new sewage treatment plant.
+Little Falls Mayor Greg Zylka felt relieved when he learned last year that his central Minnesota city would get almost $7 million for a new sewage treatment plant.

+The city's wastewater plant needs to be upgraded because it's releasing too much phosphorus into the Mississippi River, Minnesota Public Radio News reported .
+Zylka welcomed word that the city of 8,700 would get help paying for the $21-million project.

+"When we heard that it went through, I get chills just talking about it," he said.

 Premium content for only $0.99